SithuSoe04/cse15l-lab-reports/labreport1.md

 ```
 I typed in "yes" in the terminal to continue.
 6. You will be prompted for your password.
 Type in your password.
-7. Pray that you get succesfully logged into the remote server after you type in your password.
+7. Pray that you get successfully logged into the remote server after you type in your password.
 If successful, you should see a message similar to
 ```
 Last login: Sat Apr  8 15:20:52 2023 from 100.83.32.100
 Hello cs15lsp23fd, you are currently logged into ieng6-202.ucsd.edu